Alpha GPC vs CDP Choline: Which Choline Source Actually Works Better?

 If you've read this far, you probably don't want to manage five separate supplement bottles and a pill organizer the size of a tackle box.
 That's a reasonable position.

-Roon built its sublingual pouch around this exact idea.
-It pairs caffeine (80 mg) with L-theanine, theacrine, and methylliberine in a single, zero-nicotine format that absorbs through your gums.
+Roon built its sublingual pouch around exactly this principle.
+Each pouch pairs 80 mg caffeine with 60 mg L-theanine, 25 mg methylliberine (Dynamine), and 5 mg theacrine (TeaCrine) in a zero-nicotine format that absorbs through your gums in 5 to 10 minutes.
 No pills, no water, no waiting 45 minutes for a capsule to dissolve.
-The combination is designed to support 6 to 8 hours of sustained focus without the jitters or crash that come from relying on caffeine alone.
+The combination is designed to support 6 to 8 hours of sustained focus without jitters or crash.